 This section contains information about the University of California Retirement Savings Program (UCRSP), which consists of four defined contribution plans, two plans structured under §401(a) of the IRC; one plan structured under §403(b) of the IRC and a deferred compensation plan structured under §457(b) of the IRC, collectively referred to as the UCRSP Plans.
 The UCRSP Plans were created to provide savings incentives and additional retirement security for eligible University employees.
 The Defined Contribution Plan (DC Plan) was established by resolution of The Regents to accept after-tax contributions effective July 1, 1967, and pretax contributions effective November 1, 1990.
 The Regents established the Supplemental Defined Contribution Plan (SDC Plan) effective January 1, 2009, to provide retirement benefits to designated employees of the University and their beneficiaries.
 The 403(b) Plan, also established by Regental resolution, became effective July 1, 1969.
 The Regents established the 457(b) Plan effective September 1, 2004.
-Significant statistics relating to the UCRSP Plans' financial information and membership base as of fiscal year ended June 30, 2019, are as follows:
+Significant statistics relating to the UCRSP Plans' financial information and membership base as of fiscal year ended June 30, 2020, are as follows:

-Net position \$25.8 billion
+Net position \$27.3 billion

-Total contributions \$1.4 billion
+Total contributions \$1.6 billion

 Net investment income \$1.4 billion

-Program administrative expenses \$6.0 million
+Program administrative expenses \$5.8 million

-Significant statistics relating to the Plans and their participants as of the 2018-2019 fiscal year-end are as follows:
+The participant counts reflect the fact that participants may have an account in more than one UCRSP Plan and may also have more than one account in one or more of the UCRSP Plans.
+Significant statistics relating to the UCRSP Plans and their participants as of the 2019-2020 fiscal year-end are as follows:

 DEFINED CONTRIBUTION PLAN

-Pretax Participants:
+Pretax Active Participants:

-Faculty/Other Academic 1,895
+Faculty/Other Academic 4,622

-Management/Senior Professional 2,645
+Management/Senior Professional 15,540

-Professional/Support Staff/Other 34,934
+Professional/Support Staff/Other 19,246

-Hastings College of the Law 29
+Hastings College of the Law 92

-Total Pretax Participants 39,503
+Total Pretax Active Participants 39,500

-Average Pretax monthly contribution \$396
+Average Pretax monthly contribution \$275

-Average Pretax Account value \$8,789
+Average Pretax Account balance 1 \$9,183

-After-Tax Account Participants:
+After-Tax Account Active Participants:

-Faculty/Other Academic 926
+Faculty/Other Academic 1,751

-Management/Senior Professional 783
+Management/Senior Professional 1,507

-Professional/Support Staff/Other 4,210
+Professional/Support Staff/Other 6,895

-Hastings College of the Law 2
+Hastings College of the Law 8

-Total After-Tax Account Participants 5,921
+Total After-Tax Account Active Participants 10,161

+Average percent of salary contributed 0.4%

-Average After-Tax monthly contribution \$546
+Average After-Tax monthly contribution \$401

-Average After-Tax Account value \$18,388
+Average After-Tax Account balance 1 \$14,989

-Inactive Plan Participation (Including Pretax Accounts) 177,800
+Inactive Plan Participation (Including Pretax Accounts and After-Tax Accounts) 171,610